sophistique-chat/project-2-memory-game/README.md

 ----
 * Open the cards to find matches.
 * Matched cards stay open, unmatched cards flip closed.
+* You have 60 seconds to match all the cards!
 * Buttons _Play_ and _Restart_ are used to start and restart the game.
-* Game progress is calculated based on the amount of time used to match all the cards:
+* Game progress is calculated based on the amount of time and moves used to match all the cards:
-    - If you match all the cards within 15 seconds:
-        - 3 star reward is displayed;
-    -  If you match all the cards within 30 seconds:
-        - 2 star reward is displayed;
+* Be thoughtful!
+In order to get a higher star rating match all the cards with the minimum number of moves possible.
-    -  If you match all the cards within 60 seconds:
+    - If you manage to match all the cards before the time runs out:
-        - 1 star reward is displayed;
+        - A screen appears showing your star rating, # of moves and the time used to match all the cards.
     -  If you fail to match all the cards within 60 seconds:
         - Game over screen appears.